ret2/Pwn2Own-Auto-2024-CHARX/README.md

 This exploit was submitted successfully against the Phoenix Contact CHARX SEC-3100 during Pwn2Own Automotive 2024.

-An accompanying [blog post](https://blog.ret2.io/2024/07/17/pwn2own-auto-2024-charx-bugs/) covers some of our research process and details on the vulnerabilities found.
-A follow-up post on the actual exploitation techniques is in the works.
+An accompanying [blog post](https://blog.ret2.io/2024/07/17/pwn2own-auto-2024-charx-bugs/) covers some of our research process and details on the vulnerabilities found, with a [follow-up post](https://blog.ret2.io/2024/07/24/pwn2own-auto-2024-charx-exploit/) on the actual exploitation techniques used.

 Running the exploit requires:
 - CHARX running firmware 1.5.0